ricardo-yuxi/yuxi-global-angular-test/README.md

 ## 9. Additional Notes

+### 9.1 Environment Tools

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.6.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.6.
+- Your Node version should be 6.10.0 at least
+- Your NPM version should be 3.10.0 at least

+> If you encounter issues setting up the base project, just upgrade your tools to the latest, that can help.

-### 9.1 Third-party libraries
+### 9.2 Third-party libraries

 You are free to use third-party libraries as long as you have a good reason for it.